PaNOSC-ViNYL/SimEx-Lite/README.rst

     $ pip install SimEx-Lite

-To test the latest updates, try the way of installation for developing below.
+To test the latest updates, install from sources as shown below.

 Developing
 ----------